peterlidee/dive-in-next-13-tests/blog/6. useSearchParams/useSeachParams-hook.md

 So, there was some prerendering done.
 Our JSX was translated to Javascript.
 On top of that, the `<Search />` component was missing.
 Our `<Search />` component contains the string 'search' but we did not find it.
 Meaning, the `<Search />` component was not prerendered!

-However, when we run our current test route in development mode and then open the network tab in our browser console: we find the following:
+However, when we refresh our current test route in development mode and then open the network tab in our browser console: we find the following:

 # insert screenshot-network-hybrid-nosuspense.png